Bahus/easy_cache/README.md

  * `cache_key` – cache key generator, default value is `None` so the key will be composed automatically based on function name, namespace and passed parameters.
 Also supports the following parameter types:
    * **string** – may contain [Python advanced string formatting syntax](https://docs.python.org/2/library/string.html#formatstrings), later this value will be formatted with dict of parameters provided to decorated function, see examples below.
    * **sequence of strings** – each string must be function parameter name.
-   * **callable** – decorated function parameters will be passed to this callable and returned cache key will be used.
+   * **callable** – used to generate cache key, decorated function parameters will be passed to this callable and returned value will be used.
 Also one additional signature is available: `callable(meta)`, where `meta` is dict-like object with some additional attributes – see below.

  * `timeout` – value will be cached with provided timeout, basically it should be number of seconds, however it depends on cache backend type.
 Default value is `DEFAULT_VALUE` – internal constant means that actually no value is provided to cache backend and thus backend should decide what timeout to use.
 Callable is also supported.
  * `tags` – sequence of strings or callable.
 Should provide or return list of tags added to cached value, so cache may be invalidated later with any tag name.
 Tag may support advanced string formatting syntax.
 See `cache_key` docs and examples for more details.
  * `prefix` – this parameter works both: as regular tag and also as cache key prefix, as usual advanced string formatting and callable are supported here.
- * `cache_alias` – cache backend alias name, it can also be [Django cache backend alias  name](https://docs.djangoproject.com/en/1.8/ref/settings/#std:setting-CACHES).
+ * `cache_alias` – cache backend alias name, it can also be [Django cache backend alias  name](https://docs.djangoproject.com/en/1.10/ref/settings/#std:setting-CACHES).
  * `cache_instance` – cache backend instance may be provided directly via this parameter.

 ### ecached_property